 As such, I thought it was about time I showed you how to create a Photo Book (or at least how I make my own Photo Books!) so that you can see what’s involved, and work out if it’s something that makes sense for your own photos and other stuff as well….

-One of the first photo books I received was nearly 7 years ago.
+One of the first photo books I received was nearly 14 years ago at time of writing.

-It got me thinking about Photo Books as a way of preserving memories ever since – and in 2010 I started to create a yearly photo book with all the highlights (and sometimes low lights!) of the year.
+Having this made me start thinking about using Photo Books as a way of preserving our memories ever since – and in 2010 I started to create a yearly photo book with all the highlights (and sometimes low lights!) of the year.